-The Board resolves that the management of core risks is an integral and critical part of the day-to-day operations of the Group.
-The experience, knowledge and expertise to identify and manage such risks throughout the financial year under review enables the Group to make cautious, mindful and well-informed decisions through formulation and implementation of requisite action plans and monitoring regime which are imperative in ensuring the accomplishment of the Group's objectives.
+The management of core risks is an integral and critical part of the day-to-day operations of the Group.
+The experience, knowledge and expertise to identify and manage such risks throughout the financial year, enables the Group to make cautious, mindful and well-informed decisions through formulation and implementation of requisite action plans and monitoring regime, which are imperative in ensuring the accomplishment of the Group's objectives.